In memory of Chaya Mirel bat R’ Avraham

 Answer

-There is a minhag not to have marital relations on Rosh Hashanah, in keeping with the awesome nature of the holy days and because the time is better spent in prayer and repentance.
-This usually does not apply when it is a mitzvah to have relations, such as on mikveh night, or to fulfill the commandment of p'ru ur'vu ("be fruitful and multiply"), which entails having at least one boy and one girl.
+There is a widespread minhag not to have marital relations on Rosh Hashanah, in keeping with the awesome nature of the holy days and because we are meant to focus on prayer and repentance.
+This usually does not apply when it is a mitzvah to have relations, such as on mikveh night, or when trying to conceive.

 Accessibility Toolbar